 4. No expulsion or exclusion shall be imposed without a hearing, unless the right to a hearing is waived in writing by the student and parent/guardian.

 5. The student and parent/guardian shall be provided written notice of the school district’s intent to initiate expulsion or exclusion proceedings.
-This notice shall be served upon the student and their parent/guardian personally or by mail, and shall contain: a complete statement of the facts; a list of the witnesses and a description of their testimony; state the date, time and place of the hearing; be accompanied by a copy of the Minnesota Pupil Fair Dismissal Act, Minnesota Statutes sections 121A.40 - 121A.56; describe alternative educational services accorded the student in an attempt to avoid the expulsion proceedings; and informing the student and parent/guardian of their right to: (1) have a representative of the student’s own choosing, including legal counsel at the hearing; (2) examine the student’s records before the hearing; (3) present evidence; and (4) confront and cross-examine witnesses.
-The school district shall advise the student’s parent/guardian that free or low-cost legal assistance may be available and that a legal assistance resource list is available from the Minnesota Department Education (MDE) and is posted on its website.
+This notice shall be served upon the student and their parent/guardian personally or by mail, and shall contain: a complete statement of the facts; a list of the witnesses and a description of their testimony; state the date, time and place of the hearing; be accompanied by a copy of the Minnesota Pupil Fair Dismissal Act, Minnesota Statutes, sections 121A.40 - 121A.56; describe the nonexclusionary disciplinary practices accorded the student in an attempt to avoid the expulsion proceedings; and informing the student and parent/guardian of their right to: (1) have a representative of the student’s own choosing, including legal counsel at the hearing; (2) examine the student’s records before the hearing; (3) present evidence; and (4) confront and cross-examine witnesses.
+The school district must advise the student’s parent/guardian that free or low-cost legal assistance may be available and that a legal assistance resource list is available from the Minnesota Department Education (MDE) and is posted on its website.

 6. The hearing shall be scheduled within ten (10) days of the service of the written notice unless an extension, not to exceed five (5) days, is requested for good cause by the school district, student, parent/guardian.